Universality of shocks in conserved driven single-file motions with bottlenecks

-In summary, we have shown that a DW in the present model can have universal shape, being independent of all parameters except $q$ or nonuniversal, being controlled by several parameters.
-While we have shown these for two specific distinct choices of $f$, one with particle-hole symmetry and the other without, similar UDWs together with BLs should appear for any $f$ with monotonic dependence on the reservoir population, although phase diagrams should depend nonuniversally on $f$.
+In summary, we have shown that a DW in the present model can have universal shape, being independent of all parameters except $q$, or nonuniversal, being controlled by several parameters.
+We expect our results should be generic: UDWs together with BLs should appear for any $f$ with monotonic dependence on the reservoir population, even though the phase diagrams should depend nonuniversally on $f$.
+The excellent agreement between MFT and MCS results in our work, in spite of the adhoc nature of MFT, can be qualitatively explained by the presence of the particle reservoir, which tends to weaken the density fluctuation correlation effects not included in MFT; see, e.g., related results and discussions in Refs.~\cite{tirtha-lk1,sourav-5}.
+Nonetheless, it will be interesting to systematically explore the effects of fluctuations on the UDWs by employing, e.g., macroscopic fluctuation theories~\cite{fluc1,fluc2}.
+How the universality of the UDWs may get affected by the presence of weak nonconserving particle exchanges with the bulk~\cite{tirtha-lk1,sourav-5,tirtha-lk2} is an important theoretical question.
 Our basic predictions can be observed in variety of situations, e.g., ribosome density profiling experiments~\cite{riboprofile,riboden} on mRNA loops with rare ``slow codon'' or ``pause sites'' (which have distinct biological functions~\cite{cod1,cod2,cod3}) in biological cells, or simple video imaging of vehicles in closed urban roads with roadblocks and ant trails with local hindrance~\cite{antimage} and robot swarms~\cite{robot-2024}.
+Localized DWs and DDWs will appear, respectively, as sharp density jumps and spatially smoothly varying profiles in such video imaging.
+UDWs can be identified by these images remaining unaffected even when all the parameters (except for $q$) are varied.
 Intriguingly, experimental detection of UDWs cannot reveal the model parameters and functions $f$, {\em unless} BLs are also resolved.
 Coarse-grained density measurement experiments do not suffice for that.
+Since the thickness of the BLs are of the order of a lattice size, only high resolution experiments capable of resolving such microscopic scales will detect BLs, whose heights will vary as the parameters are varied.

 Experimental verification of these phenomena can be conveniently realized in model systems with inertial active particles, such as mm- to cm-sized robots, or external field-driven spherical structures in a narrow channel where the particles cannot cross each other.
 While the obstruction can be created using a spatially varying driving field, the controlled entry to (exit from) the channel from (to) the particle reservoir would require gating controlled by reservoir population.
 The latter and the channel population can be determined by live video imaging.